erwinluis/splitable_doc/README.md

 ### An example using Ruby

-Split(able) API can be used in any language.
+split(able) API can be used in any language.
 The http `POST` request can be made in any lanauge.
-We at Split(able) use `ruby` as the programming language.
+We at split(able) use `ruby` as the programming language.
 Here are some code snippets which might help you understand the API better.

 Below is an example of `POST` request being sent to `https://www.splitable.com/api/splits` and the response is being parsed.